ternandsparrow/natcap-invest-docker-flask/README.md

  1. use `tests/stub_runner.py`

 The first two methods run a "real" system that will actually call natcap's code.
 The third method runs flask with a stub natcap implementation behind it so you can quickly iterate on changes to the HTTP related code without running the slow backend code or building a docker image (also slow).

+## TODO
+ - add 'crop type' selector logic to pick the correct guild table based on 'crop_type' field in farm vector, validate value too
+ - add validation for only one crop, can have multiple polys though
+ - change demo to only have one crop type